Alternate nostril breathing

 1. Sit comfortably with the head and spine upright.

-3. Close your right nostril with your thumb and inhale through the left nostril.
+3. Close your right nostril with your right thumb and inhale through the left nostril.

-4. Close your left nostril with the ring finger, open your right nostril by releasing the thumb and exhale through the right nostril.
+4. Close your left nostril with your right ring finger and release your thumb off your right nostril.

-6. Close your right nostril with the ring finger and open the left nostril by releasing the thumb.
-Exhale through the left nostril.
+7. Close your right nostril with the thumb, release your right ring finger off the left nostril.

 What is alternate nostril breathing?

 Alternate nostril breathing (known in Sanskrit as Nadi Shodhana, Nadi Shuddhi, and anulom-vilom pranayama) is a simple yet powerful breathing exercise.
 Nadi Shodhana comes from Yoga, but you do not have to be a yogi to practise and benefit from it.
-It can be practised by everyone for short periods of time every day.
+It can be practised by everyone every day for short periods of time (up to 10 minutes).

 Nadi Shodhana involves breathing in and out through alternate nostrils in a relaxed way for a few minutes at a time.
 It can be done in any seated position, at home, at work, on the train, plane or anywhere.